Dionid/board-game-simulator/pixi/src/libs/tengine/README.md

     1. Rotation
     1. Scale
     1. Change to ViewSet
+    1. Add pixi Container as Component and update it values instead of creating new ones
+    1. On entity kill destroy pView
 1. ECS
     1. Default topics (ComponentAdded, ComponentRemoved, ComponentChanged, EntitySpawned, EntityKilled)
 1. Collision